yashbhatter10/sarvam-insurance-voicebot/docs/SUBMISSION_NOTE.md

-# Submission Note — Aarav, Star Health and Allied Insurance Voicebot
+# Submission Note — Aarav, Star Health Insurance Voicebot

 > This explains what was built, what was deliberately skipped, and why.